Ian and the Lost Princes

 “How about the Tower of London?” said Harp.

-It was Booker that got us there.
-All I remember about the play is something about a miserable winter, and thinking that surely England has never known a winter as deserving of discontent as our average one here.
+It was Booker who got us there.
+All I remember about the play is something about a miserable winter, and thinking that surely England has never known a winter as deserving of discontent as our average one here in Minnesota.
 Anyway, when we got there it was late spring, so I have no idea what that dude was on about.
 A few trees were still blooming, but most of them had finished, and the city had gone to green, while the streets were full of dried-up blossoms.
 It was as far away as winter ever could be.

 The Tower of London isn’t much of a tower from right outside it.
 We had arrived right at the gate, which was an imposing display of stone guard towers, but they weren’t all that tall, and we couldn’t see anything above them.
 Booker, who apparently had been to the real London, said there was more on the inside, and it looked better from farther away.
 Lots of castles are like that, even in Fairyland, but I was expecting something a little more dramatic.
 It wouldn’t matter how tall it was inside if we couldn’t pass the outer walls.

 We had just determined that the gate was closed to us when a party of people came along, a few men escorting two young boys, all dressed in expensive clothes.
 With the wall on one side of us, and the river on the other, there was no way to avoid them, so I stepped forward with Booker behind me.
 He may have known more, but this was my job.